-Bacterial vaginosis (BV for short) is a very common infection.1 In fact, it affects over 21 million women in the U.S. between the ages of 14 and 49 annually.
-BV is caused by an imbalance of "good" and "bad" bacteria in your vagina.
+Bacterial vaginosis (BV for short) is the most common vaginal infection affecting adult women.1 In fact, it affects over 21 million women in the U.S. annually.2 BV is caused by an imbalance of "good" and "bad" bacteria in your vagina.
 Basically, it's when the bad bacteria outnumber the good.2 BV may increase your chance of contracting other infections or cause complications in pregnancy.3 Thankfully, BV can be treated with the right diagnosis.

 HOW IS BV TREATED?